jhumelsine/jhumelsine.github.io/_posts/2023-09-22-RightAbstractionIsHard.md

 }
 ```

 Each TR class, which extended `CircuitPack`, had a new compile error until `doProcess()` was implemented.
 I was pushing TR specific implementation details into the concrete TR classes where they belonged.
 And the `CircuitPack` base class could still access them through polymorphism.
+The cascading if/else-if/else statements were gone.

 The updated `TR48` class would look something like this:
 ```java
 class TR48 extends CircuitPack {
    ...